ilaria-gori/ABACOC/README.md

 The Parameters data structure is initialized using the map structure created reading the command line.
 It contains:
 - mod_size, "-msize" in the command line, max number of balls in the model.
 The default is infinite.
 - intr_dimension, "-dim" in the command line, used to shrink the radius of the balls when there are errors.
 The default is 2.
 - prediction_type, "-p" in the command line.
-It can be confidence (0) or score (1).
-The default is confidence.
+It can be score (0) or confidence (1).
+The default is score.
 - distance, "-dis" in the command line.
 It can be Euclidean ("eucl") or Minkowski ("mink").
 The default is Euclidean.
 - distance_exp, "-dis_exp" in the command line.
 If used the Minkowski distance is used, this represents the exponent.
 The default is 2.